cardsandhuskers/Laserdome/README.md

 ## Dependencies:
 - Teams Plugin (https://github.com/cardsandhuskers/TeamsPlugin)
-    - note: this must be manually set up as a local library on your machine to build this plugin
+    - note: the package is hosted on GitHub, it is public but you still need a key to authenticate your account
 - optional: PlaceholderAPI for scoreboard placeholders